-1 David Livingstone in the north end where mostly there 2 was mostly Native kids, I you know, it was normal.
-You 3 know, I was, like, oh, I'm just everyone else, blah, blah, 4 blah.
-But then when I went into the foster homes, oh, 5 where they placed us, it was just, like, white 6 neighbourhoods.
-And we were usually the only Native kids 7 in the school.
-And we had to deal with obviously bullying 8 and teasing just like we were even in David Livingstone, 9 but for a different reason.
+David Livingstone in the north end where mostly -- there 1 2 was mostly Native kids, I -- you know, it was normal.
+You know, I was, like, oh, I'm just everyone else, blah, blah, 3 blah.
+But then when I went into the foster homes, oh, 4 where they placed us, it was just, like, white 5 neighbourhoods.
+And we were usually the only Native kids 6 in the school.
+And we had to deal with obviously bullying 7 and teasing just like we were even in David Livingstone, 8 9 but for a different reason.
 It was for our race.

-10 And except for the one school where I was 11 at, Buchanan Buchanan was, like, the best school I was 12 at where where they, you know, empowered me to 13 acknowledge my talents and abilities and encouraged it 14 with, like, you know, spelling bees, patrols, you know.
-15 There was even the a new program they started I was part 16 of.
-It was conflict resolution managers.
-That's where 17 we we were taught how to go into the playground and, you 18 know, help, you know, stop conflicts between other students 19 and, you know, help them resolve it.
+10 And except for the one school where I was at, Buchanan -- Buchanan was, like, the best school I was 11 at where -- where they, you know, empowered me to 12 acknowledge my talents and abilities and encouraged it 13 with, like, you know, spelling bees, patrols, you know.
+14 There was even the -- a new program they started I was part 15 It was conflict resolution managers.
+That's where 16 of. we -- we were taught how to go into the playground and, you 17 know, help, you know, stop conflicts between other students 18 19 and, you know, help them resolve it.
 Yeah.
 Yeah.

-20 I guess it was like choir.
-Choir helped 21 me get through it, the rest of elementary at the end of, 22 you know, the whole grade grade 6 with the foster care.
-23 You know, having those extracurricular activities really 24 helped.
+I guess it was -- like choir.
+Choir helped me get through it, the rest of elementary at the end of, you know, the whole grade -- grade 6 with the foster care.
+You know, having those extracurricular activities really helped.
 Like, at Buchanan, I remember I was in volleyball.
-25 At Rockwood, I remember I was in choir.
+At Rockwood, I remember I was in choir.
 Yeah.
-It was

-1 just I realize, you know, those extracurricular 2 activities in, you know, adjacent with my education was 3 important.
-And I also passed it on to my daughter when she 4 was older.
-5 Just having when I when I got back to 6 my mom and we were we were sent to Hugh John Macdonald 7 School, I was bullied again, but I think it was because I 8 was shy, and I was a loner.
-And I guess I hadn't 9 developed, you know, social skills.
-I still feel I 10 still struggle with, you know, social skills to this day.
-11 And I was, like, bullied for that.
-12 And I remember I was jumped one day after 13 school, and it's weird, but I, like, yelled at them with, 14 like, you know, stop, you know, quit beating on me, you 15 know, that's enough, I'm already getting beaten up at home, 16 I don't need to come to school to get beaten on some more.
-17 And the person who was beating me up, like, sympathized 18 with me because she also was getting beaten up at home, 19 too.
-20 MS. TIAR WILSON: M'hm.
-24 21 MS. CHANTEL HENDERSON: So it was that 22 MS. CHANTEL HENDERSON: So it was that projection of violence.
-And we ended up becoming friends, being pregnant sort of stopped that, you know, running with the wrong crowd because who knows where my life would have ended up, you know, still being in there.
+It was just -- I realize, you know, those extracurricular activities in, you know, adjacent with my education was important.
+And I also passed it on to my daughter when she was older.

+Just having -- when I -- when I got back to my mom and we were -- we were sent to Hugh John Macdonald School, I was bullied again, but I think it was because I was shy, and I was a loner.
+And I guess I hadn't developed, you know, social skills.
+I still feel -- I still struggle with, you know, social skills to this day.
+And I was, like, bullied for that.

+And I remember I was jumped one day after 12 school, and it's weird, but I, like, yelled at them with, 13 like, you know, stop, you know, quit beating on me, you 14 know, that's enough, I'm already getting beaten up at home, 15 I don't need to come to school to get beaten on some more.
+16 And the person who was beating me up, like, sympathized 17 with me because she also was getting beaten up at home, 18 19 too.

+21 MS. CHANTEL HENDERSON: So it was that 22 projection of violence.
+And we ended up becoming friends, 23 and those were the -- those were the bad influences, the 24 wrong crowd, I ended up running with.

+MS. CHANTEL HENDERSON: But I felt like me being pregnant sort of stopped that, you know, running with the wrong crowd because who knows where my life would have ended up, you know, still being in there.
 I probably would have dropped out of high school and never gone back.
 But having APC as a teen, you know, a pregnant teen, really helped me stay in school.

-MS. CHANTEL HENDERSON: But I felt like me